mathiasbynens/punycode.js/docs/README.md

 ### <a id="punycodeucs2decodestring"></a>`punycode.ucs2.decode(string)`
 <a href="#punycodeucs2decodestring">#</a> [&#x24C8;](https://github.com/bestiejs/punycode.js/blob/master/punycode.js#L107 "View in source") [&#x24C9;][1]

-Creates an array containing the decimal code points of each Unicode character in the string.
+Creates an array containing the numeric code points of each Unicode character in the string.
 While JavaScript uses UCS-2 internally, this function will convert a pair of surrogate halves *(each of which UCS-2 exposes as separate characters)* into a single code point, matching UTF-16.

 #### Arguments
 1. `string` *(String)*: The Unicode input string *(UCS-2)*.